canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 check active HA router
 ----------------------

-In the case that ``neutron-gateway`` unit, that is being verified, hosts neutron router in HA mode, such router should be manually failed over to the unit that is not going to be rebooted or shutdown.
+In the case that ``neutron-gateway`` unit, that is being verified, hosts a neutron router in HA mode, such router should be manually failed over to the unit that is not going to be rebooted or shutdown.
 This is only a recommendation and as such, generates only warning.

-If the affected units do not host any routers, check will pass with following message.
+If the affected units do not host any routers, check will pass with the following message.

 ::